lalaso2000/NIT-Gifu_ComputerClub/Git_Challenge!!/Readme.md

-# Get Cheating Paper!!
+# Git Challenge!!
-- このファイルに名前を追加して過去問or過去レポを手に入れよう！
+- Add your name to this file, and Get __special items__!!
-- ここに名前が追加されるのを丹羽が確認すると、LINEで配布しにいきます。
+- If you complete adding name, I'll give you special items in LINE.
-- ~~万が一失敗しても加納先輩がなんとかしてくれるから大丈夫！~~ いや，僕は知らないよ．
+- ~~If you fail, Mr.Kano will manage for it, so don't worry.~~ I don't know.

 # Here is hint.
 Using my PC, I cannot write Japanese.
 I was forced to use English.